 While many independent contractors work without an agreement, it can sometimes be worse from the standpoint of IC compliance if ICs provide services under agreements that do not reflect the true relationship between the contractor and company.
 A contract that misstates the true relationship between the parties, such as one that states that a worker is not subject to the supervision of the company even though he or she is regularly supervised by a superior at the company or given regular evaluations, is generally of little or no benefit – and can be used to show that the IC agreement is little more than a sham.

 Similarly, a contract that recites that a worker is an independent contractor offers no protection if the factors used by a court or government agency to determine the worker’s status demonstrate sufficient direction and control to create an employment relationship.
 Even agreements drafted for companies by otherwise talented lawyers include language that plaintiffs’ class action lawyers may use to support their arguments that the business has retained a right to direct and control the manner and means by which the workers perform the agreed-upon services.
 As noted above, that is exactly what the courts stated in the recent FedEx Ground appellate court decisions.
-IC Diagnostics™ takes into account those and hundreds of other court decisions as well as applicable state and federal statutes in the documentation process.
+A process such as IC Diagnostics™ takes into account those and hundreds of other court decisions as well as applicable state and federal statutes in the documentation process.

 After the restructured relationship is memorialized in a written independent contractor agreement, the final step is implementing the restructured relationship.
 Companies must ensure that what is set forth in the contractor agreement will be implemented in the field and do not include empty recitals or misstatements of the relationship.
 Equally important, businesses must avoid exercising needless direction and control, which is often unintended yet has the potential to undermine an otherwise enhanced state of independent contractor compliance.